Beautiful Perennial Borders

 and requires a lot of practice and patience.
 You can get some perennials to

-coincide with later plantings.
-The key with timing is to plant in large clumps
+flowering to coincide with later plantings.
+The key with timing is to plant

 - Use repeat plantings.